derekrivers/React/README.md

 # React

-Exporation Of React with an Example from Pro React APress book.
+Exploration of React with an Example from Pro React Apress book.